SuperHackio/LaunchCamPlus/README.md

 - Complete list of Event Cameras (This will happen gradually)

 # Submitting a Preset
-If you want one of your presets to become an "Official Preset", open a new issue and attach your .lcpp file.<br>
+If you want one of your presets to be included with LCP, open a new issue and attach your .lcpp file.<br>
 .lcpc is not accepted.
 - **Name the Issue "Preset Request" Alternatively, use the Issue Template for presets**

 # Other Information
-As of Launch Cam Plus 2.3.0.0, the program has an Update Alert option.
-If the ABOUT button (At the top of the main menu) is RED, a new LCP update is available.<br>
+As of Launch Cam Plus Pre-release 2.3.8.0, Launch Cam Plus has an Update Notification that will turn the "About" button GREEN if an update is availible.
+If you see an update is ready, please download it as soon as you can.
-In the event that LCP crashes on you, it will print out a Crash Log.
-Open a [New Issue](https://github.com/SuperHackio/LaunchCamPlus/issues) and attach your Crash Log.<br>
-Speak another language that's not English?
-Don't worry, you don't need to translate the Crash Log **UNLESS** asked otherwise.

 # Credits
 Main Programmer: Super Hackio<br>